gutsyguy/gutsyguy/README.md

 ## Hi there 👋

+I am an Electrical Engineering student at UC Davis.

+I love building any kind of software (web, mobile, games, firmware, etc).

+I hope that you can find something that interests you around here.

 <!--
 **gutsyguy/gutsyguy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.